 The annual Channel Islands Heritage Festival runs during April/May and celebrates a different aspect of Channel Island heritage each year.
 With a wide variety of events and activities, be fascinated by tales on seafaring, piracy and maritime history - and hear the local myths and legends that originated deep in the the island’s past.

 Guernsey is home to renowned attractions such as Castle Cornet which has guarded the harbour for 800 years.
 You can explore battlements, visit the museums and gardens and see the Castle gunners firing the Noonday Gun.
-Learn more about Guernsey’s military history at La Villette Underground Military Museum, housed in a German tunnel complex and visit the Military Underground Hospital.
+Another fascinating site is the La Villette Underground Military Museum, housed within a German tunnel complex originally intended to be used as a refuelling station.
+Holding a treasure trove of military equipment, occupation posters, letters, newspapers and other memorabilia, it is a poignant way to learn more about Guernsey’s military history.
+Finish your journey into the recent past with a visit to the Military Underground Hospital.

 Visit Hauteville House in St Peter Port and experience how Victor Hugo lived when writing Les Miserables.
 The house has been fully preserved from when Hugo lived there and exposes his exuberant and extraordinary creativity.
 Another highly decorated building is the charming Little Chapel, believed to be the smallest functioning chapel in Europe.
 Built by a monk and dazzlingly decorated with stained glass, broken china, seashells and pebbles, it is possible explore the small rooms.